"the very embodiment of sprezzatura" - Early Music Today

 We enjoy working with other like-minded ensembles, including the English Cornett and Sackbut Ensemble, Passacaglia, and His Majesty’s Sagbutts and Cornetts, in repertoire ranging from Monteverdi to Lully and Biber, with the occasional foray into the 18th century.

 The challenge of creating new programmes is one we find richly rewarding and for which we are delighted to have earned a reputation.
-This began with The Madrigal Transformed, first performed in Sardinia in 2014, in which we interleave “modern” (17th century!) and ancient (16th century) madrigals with contemporary readings; our reconstruction of Monteverdi's Combattimento was created for Martin Randall’s 2015 Venetian festival and will be performed in UK festivals in 2016-17; and next season brings a new musical-theatrical collaboration on the life of Galileo.
+This began with The Madrigal Transformed, first performed in Sardinia in 2014, in which we interleave “modern” (17th century!) and ancient (16th century) madrigals with contemporary readings; our reconstruction of Monteverdi's Combattimento was created for Martin Randall’s 2015 Venetian festival and will be performed in UK festivals in 2016-17; and autumn 2016 brings a new musical-theatrical collaboration on the life of Galileo.